aserto-dev/aserto-go/README.md

 Two implementation of `AuthorizerClient` are available:

-1. `authorizer/grpc` provides a client that communicates with the authorizer using gRPC.
+1. `authz` provides a client that communicates with the authorizer using gRPC.
+It is recommended in most use cases.

-2. `authorizer/http` provides a client that communicates with the authorizer over its REST HTTP endpoints.
+2. `authz/http` provides a client that communicates with the authorizer over its REST HTTP endpoints.

 Create a new client using `New()` in either package.